wishinghand/06-Very-Simple-To-Do-App/README.md

-# Day 7 at Origin Code Academy
+# Project 14 at Origin Code Academy

-## To-do list
+## To-do list with SQL backend

-A low-level todo list with priority and alphabetical sorting.
-Tasks are cleared with splicing out of the `todo` array when their respective checkbox is clicked.
-Tasks are colored through `ng-class` and styled with basic Bootstrap warning/success/info classes.

 After cloning run:
 `npm install`
 then
-`gulp dev`
+`gulp serve`
-and it will run on localhost at port 8001.
+and it will run on localhost at port 8889.
+If you want to run it on a different port, change it in the `gulp connect` task.

 Technologies used:
 - HTML
-- Bootstrap
+- CSS
+    + Bulma
 - Javascript
     + Angular
 - Gulp